Signatures in TQFT : Asymptotics and Modularity

 \end{Conjecture} \begin{Remark} {\em The conjecture holds when $q=1$ by a direct computation using that $\sigma_2(\frac 1 p)=\dim \boV_p(S_2)=\binom{p+1}{3}$.} \end{Remark} \begin{Remark}{\em Conjecture~\ref{6.8} implies the transformation law (\ref{eq39n}) for $\Lambda(\theta)$ for almost all irrational $\theta$: just divide \eqref{eq39b} by $p^2$ and apply it to the sequence of convergents of $\theta$, then apply Theorem~\ref{asympto}.
 But the converse is not true.} \end{Remark}

-Beyond proving this conjecture, it would be very interesting to find a direct relation between $\sigma_2(\frac{q}{p})$ and the Eichler integral $G$ in the spirit of Section \ref{SectionS}.
+In early February 2026, we were informed by Y. Murakami \cite{YMu} that he has obtained a proof of Conjecture~\ref{6.8} starting from our trigonometric formula in Theorem~\ref{sigma2}.
+A nice feature of his proof is that he shows that the difference between $\frac{1}{p^2}\sigma_2(q/p)$ and its asymptotic limit is also the boundary value of an Eichler integral, this time of a modular form of weight 2.
+Still, it would be very interesting to find a direct relation between $\sigma_2(\frac{q}{p})$ defined as a sum of signs as in Formula \eqref{defsigma2} and boundary values of modular forms (or their Eichler integrals) in the spirit of Section \ref{SectionS}.
 It looks also challenging to us to extend these results to higher genus and include marked points in the statements.
 If $\sigma_g(\frac{q}{p})$ indeed grows as $p^{2g-2}$ for any $g\ge 2$ as in Question~\ref{51}, one might hope that its asymptotics is governed by an Eichler integral of a modular form of weight $2g$ as in the genus $2$ case.